Mama Living Abroad

 *The full recipe is in the recipe card below!

-Day-old bread: To start this recipe you’ll need some bread.
+Day-old bread: To start this recipe, you’ll need some bread.
 I like to use Challah bread when it comes to making this recipe.
-Some other great options are Baguette or Brioche bread.
+Some other great options are Baguette, Brioche bread, and sourdough.
 Stale bread holds its shape more easily when soaking up the custard mixture.

 Sweet potato purée: Roast your sweet potato at 400°F/200°C for about 50 minutes or until easily pierced with a fork.
 Then peel and puree with a fork until smooth.